theogravity/graphql-apollo-server-client-example/README.md

 ```

 - GraphQL attempts to map the object properties to the `Item` type (since the field `RootQuery.item` returns an `Item`)
-- GraphQL notices `owner` is missing from the returned data
+- GraphQL notices we need the `Item.owner` field, but the data is not included in the above returned data
-- GraphQL will now call a resolver for `Item.owner` to get back a user
+- GraphQL will now call a resolver for `Item.owner` to attach the owner

 ```javascript
 // schema/item/item.resolvers.js